 Post Development Costs

-A key to remember if budget is a significant factor in your decision-making is that costs don’t usually end with version one of your app being built.
-If you want ongoing updates, new features or tweaks later on, these will cost you.
+A key to remember if budget is a significant factor in your decision-making is that costs don’t usually end with version one of your app.
+If you want ongoing updates, new features, or tweaks later on, these will cost you.

 Forrester research found that the average amount spent on developing an app was often just 35% of the true two-year development cost.
 If you’re having an app developed, you need to be prepared to commit budget to maintenance and any iterations wanted on the app.